Boundaries in relationships are invisible lines defining our limits with others.

 There are situations and people that are life-enhancing and others that are toxic.
 The psychological task for mental and spiritual health is to distinguish between toxic people and those that are healthy.

-Unfortunately, while our bodies naturally create healthy boundaries, we have to learn how to create both mental and emotional boundaries between us and the world.
+Unfortunately, while our bodies naturally create healthy boundaries, we must learn to create mental and emotional boundaries between ourselves and the world.

 They are not the same thing, and this will lead us directly to the woman’s question at the beginning, “Is it spiritual to set a boundary?”